 What emerges from the data are clear patterns.
-While each market and sector differ slightly in which accelerating factors are prioritized, across the board flexibility, access to healthcare, well-being and mental health support, and policies that incentivize workforce participation are considered key.
+While each market and sector differ slightly in which accelerating factors are prioritized, across the board flexibility, access to healthcare, wellbeing and mental health support, and policies that incentivize workforce participation are considered key.
 Notably, the factors that are deemed to be key to a successful age-diverse workforce tend to be structural - the way in which work is done and the economic realities around it, or formal policies around leave, for example - rather than around workplace culture.
 While some respondents scored levers related to diversity and inclusion highly, most were more focused on practicalities, for example opportunities for retraining or insurance premiums.
 Notably, there was less desire for governments to force the hand of businesses around creating and enabling the age-diverse workforce, with just a third backing laws or regulation prohibiting discrimination based on age.
 Instead, the focus was on positive, enabling moves and giving people both the motivation to remain in work and remain productive throughout life, and the physical and mental ability to do so.

-Factors all respondents support in a future age-diverse workforce\
+Factors all respondents support in a future age-diverse workforce Factors for individual career development

-Factors all respondents support in a future age-diverse workforce\

-Factors for businesses to succeed
+Evolving Together: Flourishing in the age-diverse workforce Factors all respondents support in a future age-diverse workforce Factors for businesses to succeed